Information for Authors

 - Title case: This Is a Section Title About the European Union and GPUs

-- PoPETs does not provide any editorial services.
+- PoPETs does not provide editorial services.
 We recommend you thoroughly proofread your document and consider engaging your own copy editing service.

 PDF fonts